NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 versions of the components are controlled **only** using "branch" entries in .gitmodules.
 This restriction has the following benefits:

-- The configuration of the complete system is entirely defined by the .gitmodules files in the base component and any subsystem component.
+* The configuration of the complete system is entirely defined by the .gitmodules files in the base component and any subsystem component.
-- The component configuration is documented and easily readable by everyone when checking out a configuration.
+* The component configuration is documented and easily readable by everyone when checking out a configuration.
-- The configuration documentation is ensured to be correct as it is also read and used by the GIT operations.
+* The configuration documentation is ensured to be correct as it is also read and used by the GIT operations.
-- The workflows for creating development and release versions are the same.
+* The workflows for creating development and release versions are the same.

+These branches should be read-only once created, as they can be used as trackers for the submodule file.

 Example: